 Faculty and staff

-- Attend Transitions seminars and other retirement-education programs for information on financial, health, and lifestyle issues during your pre- and post-retirement years.
+- Stay tuned to the weekly Gateway Connect newsletters for faculty and staff to learn about retirement-education programs for information on financial, health, and lifestyle issues during your pre- and post-retirement years.
 Invite your spouse, partner or friend to join you.

 - Review relevant documents and plans with your spouse, partner or friend.